yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         The following points should be noted:
             - Income / Expense categories:      Not affected by this option - refer separate 'I/E Date Range' section
             - Include (non-recorded) Reminders: Not affected by this option - refer separate 'Include Reminders' section
-            - Security accounts when the 'Securities return Cost Basis / Unrealised Gains' option is selected ... or Investment accounts when 'include cash' option is selected in conjunction with return cost basis
+            - Security accounts when the 'Securities: Cost Basis' options are selected:
-                - refer separate 'Securities: Return Cost Basis / Unrealised Gains options' section...
+                - refer separate 'Securities: Return Cost Basis / Unrealised Gains / Capital Gains options' section...

         - WARNING: tax dates when using 'asof' cannot be derived.
 The 'normal' txn date will be applied.
+                   .. this exclusion also applies to all cost basis option(s)...

         - WARNING: When using asof dates, consider that inactive accounts might have had balances in the past!
                    I.E. It might be best to Include Inactive and select all accounts (including currently inactive).